Moussaka: three ways

 You’ll need:

-1 large deep-sided oven dish, mine is 20cm x 30cm
+One large deep-sided oven dish; mine is approx. 20cm x 30cm

 Lined oven tray